Copland & Twain: America 250

 Mendelssohn’s Reformation

 “When you’re named after one of the biggest constellations in the night sky, the pressure is on to display a little star power — and the young pianist Orion Weiss did exactly that,” proclaims The Washington Post; Weiss joins the MSO for piano variations by Dohnányi.
-Music Director Ken-David Masur conducts Mendelssohn’s Fifth Symphony, known … Continued
+Music Director Ken-David Masur conducts Mendelssohn’s fifth symphony, known … Continued

 Tchaikovsky’s Sleeping Beauty